 Photo-sensitive resists can also be processed with laser light.
 If the applied laser wavelength is in the absorption range of the photoresist, operating in the cw (continuous wave) mode is generally possible.
 Due to the high energy densities, structures can be written with very high velocities and high precision.
 If ultra-short laser pulses are used (fs – ps-range), photoresist can also be processed beyond their absorption range.
 This means that the light-sensitive medium is highly transparent for the laser light applied.
 If however a laser beam operating in the pulsed mode is tightly focused, multi-photon absorption events (primarily 2-photon absorption) may occur at the focal spot of the laser which cause a chemical or physical modification at the focal spot and thus allows a structuring of the resist (see NIR-Resist Resist-Wiki or AR NEWS, 26 th issue).
 It is thus possible to generate basically any 3D-structure using different light-sensitive materials.

 Similar to conventional photolithography, also for X-ray lithography an intensive and narrow-band monochromatic radiation is required.
 The wave length of soft X-ray radiation is in a range of 10–0.1 nm.
 Suitable radiation sources are high-power X-ray tubes or also synchrotron radiation sources.
 Synchrotron radiation as for example generated at the BESSY is characterised by high intensity and extreme brilliance of the emitted radiation, thus allowing for a relatively rapid exposure.
-Very small structures in a range of <20 nm can be realised with high depth of field.
+Very small structures in a range of less than 20 nm can be realised with high depth of field.
 While optical lithography uses chemical reactions induced directly by incoming photons, chemical reactions in X-ray lithography are induced by secondary electrons (photo and Auger electrons) which are generated and interact with the resist material.
 The production of masks is technically demanding, since X-ray beams can’t be focused by classical lenses.
 X-ray lithography is among others used within the scope of LIGA-procedures for the generation of three-dimensional structures with high aspect ratio for applications in micro systems technology.
 (See CAR 44 and AR NEWS, 21 st issue.)